peaceroad/p7d-markdown-it-strong-ja/README.md

 # p7d-markdown-it-strong-ja

 This is a plugin for markdown-it.
-It is an alternative to the standard `**` (strong) processing.
-It also processes strings that cannot be converted by the standard."
+It is an alternative to the standard `**` (strong) and `*` (em) processing.
+It also processes strings that cannot be converted by the standard.

+Since em processing was added from 0.2, the package name is strange.

 ## Use